philgarrigan22/pjg-tic-tac-toe-client/README.md

 ## Future Plan

 Things that I want to consider implementing:
-+ Adding a current sesssion win count ticker for each player.
++ Adding a current session win count ticker for each player.
 + Multi-player / Multi-device gameplay.
 + Redesign of UI for themed purposes.